 The GPPD project outcomes are:

-- To develop a comprehensive web-based tool which will capture diagnostic procurement-related information; such information is expected to form a common, worldwide standard for collecting and sharing information on public procurement, covering: a) governance, b) operations, c) ICT systems and d) results per country
+- To develop a comprehensive web-based tool that will capture diagnostic procurement-related information; such information is expected to form a common, worldwide standard for collecting and sharing information on public procurement, covering: a) governance, b) operations, c) ICT systems, and d) results per country

 - To generate demand for country procurement reforms and e-Procurement implementations to increase development outcomes;